mattiaslamotte/RetroPoker/README.md

 While downloading python and running the source code on windows is a piece of cake, it's a bit more complicated on Macs as the default version of Python is the pre-installed python 2.7 version.
 Usually, Macs should have HomeBrew pre-installed, and you can simply type "brew switch python 3.9.0" in Terminal to upgrade your default Python to its latest version.

+Running the source code in versions 4 and up require you to download the card images in the zip file and put them in the same folder as where the application is.
+The executable files automatically package the images as binaries, so it's a lot easier to just play with the executables.

 Have Fun!

 Mattias